Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

-Red hair isn’t all that common naturally—which might explain why it’s such a popular color choice.
+Red hair isn’t all that common naturally—which might explain why it’s such a popular hair color idea.
 (Because you always want what you can’t have, right?)
-With a ton of shade range—from strawberry blonde to pumpkin spice to copper to fire engine red, the opportunities are virtually endless.
+With a wide range of potential shades—from strawberry blonde to pumpkin spice to copper to fire engine red, the opportunities to embrace this hair color trend are virtually endless.
 And trust us, you will stand out from the crowd as a redhead.
 So, should red be your next hair color?
-We’re here to help you find your perfect shade match and keep your new hue looking gorgeous.
-Whether you’re looking for the best red hair dye or in need of some tips for maintaining your crimson tint, we’ve got you covered!
+We’re here to help you make that decision, so move right along to finding your perfect shade match and learning to keep your new hue looking gorgeous.
+Whether you’re looking for the best red hair dye or in need of some hair care tips for maintaining your crimson tint, we’ve got you covered!

 Once you’ve actually gone red, it’s important to put together a hair color maintenance routine.
 After all, you don’t want to throw all your hard work away!
 Here’s what you can do to stretch out your dye job:

-2. Use color-safe shampoo and conditioner.
-When you do wash your hair, reach for products that are color-safe, like the L’Oréal Paris Hair Expert Color Vibrancy Intensive Shampoo and L’Oréal Paris Hair Expert Color Vibrancy Intensive Conditioner, which are formulated with an antioxidant + UV filter and ceramide to help protect color and mend damaged, processed hair fibers.
+When you do wash your hair, reach for products that are color-safe, like the L’Oréal Paris EverPure Repair & Defend Shampoo and L’Oréal Paris EverPure Repair & Defend Conditioner, which are formulated with an antioxidant + UV filter and help protect color and take care of damaged, processed hair fibers.
 After shampooing, apply the conditioner and leave it on for one to three minutes, then rinse.
-Consider also adding a hair mask to your weekly routine, too, such as the L’Oréal Paris Hair Expert Color Vibrancy Intensive Ultra Recovery Mask.
+Consider also adding a hair mask to your weekly routine, too, such as the L’Oréal Paris EverPure Repair Remedy Balm.
 Use the mask once or twice a week, applying it after shampooing, leaving it on for three to five minutes, then rinsing.

-3. Air dry your hair.
-Put your blow-dryer, flat iron, and curling wand away every once and a while and give your red hair a break by letting it air dry.
+Put your blow-dryer, flat iron, and curling wand away every once in a while and give your red hair a break by letting it air dry.
 Go ahead, embrace your natural texture!
-Apply an egg-sized amount of the L’Oréal Paris AIR DRY IT Ruffled Body Mousse to wet hair, then let it air dry.
+Spritz some of the L’Oréal Paris Advanced Hairstyle AIR DRY IT Wave Swept Spray into wet hair, then let it air dry.